zksync-sdk/zksync2-python/.github/CONTRIBUTING.md

 ## Need Assistance?

-If you're unsure about something or have questions, don't hesitate to open an issue or initiate a discussion in our [zkSync Community Hub](https://github.com/zkSync-Community-Hub/zkSync-developers/discussions).
+If you're unsure about something or have questions, don't hesitate to open an issue or initiate a discussion in our [ZKsync Community Hub](https://github.com/zkSync-Community-Hub/zkSync-developers/discussions).
 We're here to assist!

 ## What's Next?